BillyMazotti/DataComms/README.md

 ![alt text](figs/json/send300_rec1000.png)

+TODO
 TODO - further discuss meanings of plot

 ## IP Websocket Comms
+TODO - make the example plot results from the client side similar to json

 If you'd like to communicate between machiens using a shared network (e.g. over wifi) you can use Python's "socket" library to get the job done.

 ### Running IP Websocket Comms